Civil and Environmental Engineering (CEE)

 CEE 643 Hazardous Waste Remediation (3) Introduces the national problems dealing with the contamination of groundwater and presents remedial measures.
 Such measures include pump and treat (PAT) technology, in-situ bioremediation, soil vapor extraction, air sparging, electrokinetics, hydraulic fracturing, reactive walls, and phytoremediation.
 A-F only.
 Pre: 627 or consent.
 Co-requisite: 634 and 635.
 (Fall only)

 CEE 644 Water Quality Modeling (3) Mathematical formulation of pollutant transport and mixing in the water environment.
 Kinetics formulation and parameter identification, model calibration and verification.
 Design projects.
 Recommended: 422 and 431, or consent.

-CEE 648 Membrane Separations (3) Applications of membrane separations to desalination, water reclamation, brine disposal and ultrapure water systems.
-Discussion of reverse osmosis, nanofiltration, ultrafiltration, microfiltration, electrodialysis and ion exchange technologies.
-Membrane fouling and concentration polarization from both practical and theoretical standpoints.
-Membrane bio-reactors.
+CEE 648 Membrane Separations (3) Applications of membrane separations to desalination, power generation, and ultrapure water systems.
+Discussion of reverse osmosis, osmosis-driven processes, ultrafiltration, microfiltration, electrodialysis and ion exchange technologies.
+Membrane fouling and concentration polarization from practical/theoretical standpoints.
 A-F only.
 Pre: 635 or consent.